 Today, finding straightforward information—like a list of search results in Google—is just the first step.
 Your innovation strategy requires more substantive answers, solutions to problems, and information that leads to next steps.
 To meet these needs, developments in machine learning and artificial intelligence focused on identifying meaning within the context of both the search term and database.
 Semantic search engines with better query processing produce more accurate results.

-Keep in mind that as access to and the quantity of information increase, you must also manage your data pools.
-Like the “you are what you eat” mantra, a system that grows based on machine learning is only as healthy as the data on which it feeds.
+As the access to and quantity of information increase, you must manage your data pool.
+An AI search engine based on machine learning is only as healthy as the data on which it feeds.
 Is the system consuming information from millions of sources of varying quality and credibility filled with billions of ideas (also of varying quality and credibility)?
 Or, does it have a healthy diet of select databases that contain information significant to your purposes?
-This is the difference between a search engine that learns from the Web and an engine that learns from, say, hundreds of thousands of cataloged technical documents.
+This is the difference between a search engine that indexes the entire web and a search engine that learns from cataloged technical documents.